pascalkrautm/002---Audio-News-Podcast-Generator/README.md

 <ins>2.
 Class: **PodcastGenerator()**

-- <ins>Task</ins>: This class provides the content of RSS pages based on user-defined topics.
+- <ins>Task</ins>: this class provides the content of RSS pages based on user-defined topics.
 It searches the XML files for appropriate information and prepares the content in a searchable format.

 The generator first divides the URL list into different sources of RSS feeds.
 Our URL list includes well-known